thunlp/PEVL/README.md

 3. In configs/vcr.yaml, set the paths for the json files and vcr images.

 ### Visual Question Answering (GQA)
+1. <a href="https://thunlp.oss-cn-qingdao.aliyuncs.com/pevl_gqa_data.tar.gz"> Dataset json files for visual commonsense reasoning</a>.
+2. In configs/gqa.yaml, set the paths for the json files and gqa images.

 ## Citations
 If you find this project helps your research, please kindly consider citing our paper in your publications.